amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 **Take a 5 minutes break after 25 minutes of work**.
 You can also do 50/10 minutes of work/break.
 What matters is that you get some rest to move around and take a deep breath.

 The 25/5 minutes of work/break is also known as the Pomodoro technique.
 There are many apps that I have used to remind me to take a break.
 As simple as it sounds, it's easy to get carried away when working on a computer and lose the notion of time.

+**Note**: sitting for long time doesn't get automatically fixed with working out after work.
+You still have to try walking around at least every hour so your body don't suffer.

 <details>
   <summary>Apps I've used...</summary>